SETV (Search for Extraterrestrial Visitation)

 SETV (Search for Extraterrestrial Visitation) is theory and observation connected with the possibility that extraterrestrial probes may exist within the Solar System.
 Among the locations considered most promising to search for such probes are Earth orbit, lunar orbit, libration points, and the asteroid belt.
 Although SETV has a rational basis and is clearly part of the overall quest for extraterrestrial intelligence (whether this intelligence resides within the putative probes themselves or their creators), it has long been sidelined by mainstream SETI researchers.
 There are two main reasons for this exclusion.
 First, it has been argued by a number of influential SETI workers, including Frank Drake, that interstellar travel is not realistic and that the most logical way to exchange information across interstellar distances is by radio waves.
 Second, SETV is regarded by orthodox SETI as being uncomfortably close to ufology (see unidentified flying objects).
 This is unfortunate because the fundamental ideas behind SETV are as reasonable and amenable to scientific testing as are those of traditional microwave SETI.

 The concept of "messenger probes," or Bracewell probes as they became known, first arose in 1960, the year in which Drake carried out his Project Ozma.
 The term SETA (Search for Extraterrestrial Artifacts) was first applied in 1985 by Robert Freitas and Francisco Valdes to describe the attempt to "detect [evidence] in the Solar System by telescopic, radar, infrared, direct probe, or other available means".
 Freitas and Valdes were specifically interested in the search for intra-Solar System extraterrestrial probes.
-However, SETA has come to include speculation about hypothetical planetary surface artifacts such as those on the Moon described by Alexey Arkhipov, and on Mars.
+However, SETA has come to include speculation about hypothetical planetary surface artifacts such as those on the Moon and Mars.

 The newer term SETV tends to be applied more restrictively to searches for probes and appears to have arisen at the same time as a greater emphasis on the design of practical search systems and the beginning of actual search programs.
 JPL engineer Scot Stride describes SETV even more specifically as a program to search for extraterrestrial interstellar robotic probes by means of "passive autonomous data acquisition platforms" using "commercial off-the-shelf" (COTS) hardware.